|

 learn.

 Teachers, principals, and parents play a critical role in helping young people discover who they are and encouraging their dreams and goals.
 The beginning and end of the school year are ideal times to focus on dreams and goals.
-Here's a set of activities for starting and ending the school year right.
+Here's a set of activities for starting the school year right.
+And if you want to do more, we have ideas for a year-long classroom or school dream theme.

 |